-Tugela stream (from Zulu word "Thukela" – "sudden" (with a frightening suddeness), "astonishing") starts just some 4 – 4.5 km before the falls.
-It is rather calm, small stream meandering among the deserted landscape of Mont-Aux-Sources plateau.
-In hot and dry summer it can dry up to a small trickle or even disappear altogether but after heavy rains it might turn into a sizeable stream.
+Tugela stream (from Zulu word "Thukela" – "sudden" (with a frightening suddenness), "astonishing") starts just some 4 – 4.5 km before the falls.
+It is a rather calm, small stream meandering among the deserted landscape of the Mont-Aux-Sources plateau.
+In hot and dry summer it can dry up to a small trickle or even disappear altogether but after heavy rains, it might turn into a sizeable stream.

-Tugela happens to fall over the tallest part of Drakensberg escarpment – a giant system of cliffs consisting of hard sandstone which formed in Triassic period (Clarens Formation).
-Upper rim of falls is at the height of 2,972 m.
+Tugela happens to fall over the tallest part of the Drakensberg escarpment – a giant system of cliffs consisting of hard sandstone which formed in the Triassic period (Clarens Formation).
+The upper rim of the falls is at the height of 2,972 m.

 Tugela Falls consist of five drops which descend per 948 m over the distance of some 400 m.

-Below the falls Tugela River flows through the magnificent Tugela Gorge and then continues for almost 500 km (total length of river is 502 km) towards the sea.
+Below the falls Tugela River flows through the magnificent Tugela Gorge and then continues for almost 500 km (the total length of the river is 502 km) towards the sea.
 It is the largest river in KwaZulu-Natal Province.

 Tugela Falls can be visited by walking two different trails.
-Each of them can be done in one day time but require a good level of fitness.
+Each of them can be done in one day’s time but require a good level of fitness.

 The tallest waterfall in the world?

-There are though some arguments in favour of Tugela Falls as the tallest waterfall on Earth.
-Main argument is the following: there are doubts about the true height of Angel Falls.
+There are though some arguments in favor of Tugela Falls as the tallest waterfall on Earth.
+The main argument is the following: there are doubts about the true height of Angel Falls.

 Angel Falls were measured in 1949 and since then… not anymore.
-Back then there was measured the height of 979 m – but it might be that this is the height difference between the Churún river and upper rim of falls – thus it may include part of the slope below the falls, which is not a part of the falls.
-Main drop of Angel Falls is 807 m (or even "only" 738 m) high and, who knows – may be, strictly speaking, we should consider that these 807 m constitute the full height of these falls?
+Back then there was measured the height of 979 m – but it might be that this is the height difference between the Churún river and the upper rim of the falls – thus it may include part of the slope below the falls, which is not a part of the falls.
+The main drop of Angel Falls is 807 m (or even "only" 738 m) high and, who knows – maybe, strictly speaking, we should consider that these 807 m constitute the full height of these falls?

-Tugela Falls though are less impressive than Angel Falls.
-African waterfall does not have a single, breathtaking vertical leap of water into abyss.
-It forms a sequence of shorter free-falls, nearly vertical slides and less steep sections.
+Tugela Falls though is less impressive than Angel Falls.
+African waterfall does not have a single, breathtaking vertical leap of water into the abyss.
+It forms a sequence of shorter free-falls, nearly vertical slides, and less steep sections.
 Of course, another drawback is the weak, intermittent stream.

 - Tugela Falls.
 World Waterfall Database.
-Visited in 30th November 2015.
+Visited on 30th November 2015.

 A guidebook to the Maloti-Drakensberg Park World Heritage Site.
 The book describes 75 day walks of between 1km and 26km long, in Royal Natal National Park, Cathedral Peak, Monk’s Cowl, Injisuthi, Giant’s Castle, Highmoor, Kamberg, Lotheni, the Himeville and Underberg districts, plus Bushman’s Nek.
 Graded from easy to strenuous, the walks take in the spectacular natural beauty of the area.